 Lots of scarce and rare dates exist in this popular series with the 1870-S Seated Liberty Half Dime being the ultimate rarity – only a single example is known!

-Frosty white luster and a sharp strike.
+A near-Gem with cream-white luster and a sharp strike.

-A beautiful richly toned Gem with tones of lavender, green and gold in the deeply reflective fields and a lovely greenish-gold on the heavily frosted devices.
+A beautiful richly toned Gem with shades of lavender, green and gold in the deeply reflective fields and a lovely greenish-gold on the heavily frosted devices.
 1859 was the first year the U.S. Mint offered proofs to the public with proofs prior to that date being very elusive.
 Only 100 of these were minted!